 Testing is a part of the Aikido learning process.
-As students progress in their training, they accrue practice hours and gain technical knowledge.
+As students progress in their training, they accrue experience and gain technical knowledge.
 Once a student has reached the requred number of practice hours, he/she will be invited to test by the chief instructor (see requrements below).

-To ensure this learning occurs, each kyu test has an associated book students must read before taking their next test.
+To ensure this learning occurs, each kyu test has an associated book students must read.
 These books are avialable in our dojo library for you to take out.
 For dan promotion, students will write a breif essay in which they express their understanding of Aikido at that time in their practice.

 Required Reading for Tests

 The Art of Peace - Morihei Ueshiba (6th kyu)

 A collection of sayings, quotes and poems by Morihei Ueshiba.
 This is the compact version that will fit in your pocket.
 At 125 pages, it's a great way to get a sense for how O'Sensei envisioned Aikido in his own words.

 A pictorial biography of O'Sensei's life.
 Beginning with his upbringing in the Japanese countryside, this book traces his martial development from his early training in Daito-Ryu Jujitsu through his eventual creation of Aikido.
 There are also some wonderful candid shots of O'Sensei sprinkled throughout the book.

 Budo: Teachings of the Founder of Aikido - Morihei Ueshiba (4th kyu)

 In his lifetime, Morihei Ueshiba only authored one book, which he gave to select individuals.
 With the approval of Kisshomaru Ueshiba, his son, Kodansha was able to publish it here.
 Filled with some stunning pictures of the founder, this book is a historical treasure and recommended reading for anyone who practices Aikido.

 Remembering O'Sensei - Edited by Susan Perry (3rd kyu)